-There have also been a number of studies of the SNAP program and its predecessor, the Food Stamp program.
+There have also been a number of studies of the SNAP and its predecessor, the Food Stamp program.
 Most analysts believe this program is inframarginal in the sense that it is equivalent to cash because the food subsidy amounts are usually below the food consumption levels of recipient families prior to receiving benefits.
 In this case, the theoretical prediction is the same as that for a classic means-tested cash transfer program.
 Currie (2003) surveyed the literature and found that most studies estimate the program to have only small or zero effects on labor supply, with the maximal estimate suggesting a one-hour-per-week disincentive.
 These small estimates are generally attributed to the small size of the benefit relative to income, but it is also possible that recipients do not perceive the benefits as equivalent to cash.
-However, these estimates are even more problematic than were those for AFDC because benefits in the latter program vary across states whereas those in the former do not, at least holding fixed the family's eligibility characteristics and other asset and income amounts.
+These estimates, however, are even more problematic than were those for AFDC because benefits in the latter program vary across states whereas those in the former do not, at least holding fixed the family's eligibility characteristics and other asset and income amounts.
 Hence, finding benefit variation to extrapolate down to a zero benefit is particularly troublesome.
-Hoynes and Schanzenbach (2007) instead used the introduction of the Food Stamp Program in the 1970s to estimate the work disincentives of the program, thus providing more direct evidence of the effect of the program relative to no program.
-They found negative effects of the program on labor supply but which were small and almost always insignificant.
-We therefore do not adjust for behavioral incentives for this program.
+Hoynes and Schanzenbach (2007)

-17 See Burtless (1987, p.44).
+20 See Burtless (1987, p.44).
 He finds the estimates to be very sensitive to the simulation model used.